 I spent Friday night celebrating a friend’s birthday at Dinerama, Shoreditch.
 I highly recommend a visit to Dinerama too.
 It was AWESOME.
 Converted to suit winter with a ceiling and walls and heaters, this collection of street food stands and pop up bars catered for everyone.
 Music, food, drink and lots of friends made for a fab atmosphere and a super chilled, very fun evening.

-I guess I have to admit that it is probably no coincidence that my new found positivity arrives just after Dave and I spent a whole day together yesterday for the first time in a long time.
+You’ll hopefully be glad to hear, that right now I’m feeling chirpy and wondering what on Earth I’ve had to moan about.
+I guess I have to admit that it is probably no coincidence that my new found positivity arrives just after Dave and I finally got some quality time together again.
 I’ve sat in enough counselling sessions to know that your happiness should never be dependent on the presence of another human being and I’d like to think I’d have turned things around anyway, but yesterday just helped… A lot.
 And hey!
 As I get older I believe more and more that most of the time, the best advise any one can give you is that you should just cut yourself some slack.
 If you need someone else or to be somewhere else just for a little while, to make yourself feel strong again, then sometimes you just gotta embrace it.

 Having just spent five whole minutes sat in the middle of my bedroom floor wondering where on Earth I am supposed to begin, I am beginning to wonder whether I will ever get used to this whole ‘packing my bedroom into boxes’ thing.
 If I’m honest, when I sit in my room deciding what to pack, all I want to do is convert the entire bedroom into a car which I can drive to Cardiff, convert back into a room and then live in.
 Yes, I do still want all 5000 of my Jacqueline Wilson books and I am definitely going to need to pack every item of clothing I’ve ever owned due to a strange sentimental attachment I have to it all that I can’t really explain.
 Yes, I do want to take my silver spoon collection with me, all of my ‘Now That’s What I Call Music’ CDs and every fluffy pen I bought during my last year of primary school.
 I need the pine furniture I grew up with, including the bunk bed… Even if it is no good for star-fishing in.
 My family and friends from Chelmsford can come along too right?